-We have included 12 different types of culinary herbs for you to try in our kit in the link above — parsley, thyme, cilantro or coriander, lemon basil, dill, oregano, sweet marjoram, chives, savory, garlic chives, mustard, sage along with a package of 50 Jiffy® peat pellets.
+We have included 12 different types of culinary herbs for you to try in your kit — parsley, thyme, cilantro or coriander, lemon basil, dill, oregano, sweet marjoram, chives, savory, garlic chives, mustard, sage along with a package of 50 Jiffy® peat pellets.

 Other indoor greenhouse supplies you will need

 If you want to be ready to grow your favorite plants year round and are hoping to start a greenhouse this year, now is the time to buy indoor greenhouse supplies.

 Indoor greenhouse supplies, construction kits and plans can be easily found at home improvement shops.

 Garden centers are also good places for accessory products such as fertilizers and pots.